5 Best iPad POS Systems for Small Businesses

 30% of Overall Score

 Here, we highlighted the efficiency of using an iPad POS.
-We emphasized remote functions and mobility, evaluating each system’s ability to network multiple iPad POS devices, which is a key advantage in iPad POS systems.
+We emphasized remote functions and mobility, evaluating each system’s ability to network multiple iPad POS devices, which is a key advantage of iPad POS systems.
 We also evaluated iPad-compatible card readers, and we gave points for systems that can issue digital receipts and process offline transactions if you lose your internet connection.
-Square had a perfect score here.
+Square achieved a perfect score here.

 10% of Overall Score